MobleyLab/FreeSolv/README.md

 # FreeSolv: Experimental and Calculated Small Molecule Hydration Free Energies

-This repository provides an issue tracker and revision control for the FreeSolv database.
+This repository provides an issue tracker and revision control for the FreeSolv database, initially described in JCAMD (10): http://dx.doi.org/10.1007/s10822-014-9747-x.
 If you find any issues, please raise an issue in the issue tracker or file a pull request!

 # Abstract: